 Do NOT search for just “mydomain.com” and replace with “www.mydomain.com”.
 If you do you might end up with entries such as “http://www.www.mydomain.com”.

-We use the search and replace tool in UPDRAFT PLUS (which is our backup plugin).
-There are other tools that can be used to do this as well.
+We have a simple search and replace tool in the SITE detail screen.
+But for more sophisticated search & replace function we use the search and replace tool in UPDRAFT PLUS (which is our backup plugin).
+There are other 3rd party tools that can be used to do this as well.